FAQs

-One document is one hour of work.
-When working together we will go back and forth through edits by email, through several drafts until the documents are in short-list-worthy state.
-Up to four edit drafts are included in the one hour of work.
+One basic job document is one hour of work.
+When working together we will go back and forth through edits by email, until the documents are in short-list-worthy state.
+Up to four edit drafts are covered by a basic initial payment; more can be added in the unusual event that more are needed.
+Most documents need all four edits, while others shine after fewer…I don’t transfer unused edits to other documents.

-Most people ask me to work on 3 documents–job letter, cv, and teaching statement–and so that will come to 3 hours of work; at $100/hour, with the 10% discount for 3+ hours, that currently comes to $270.
-If you need to add a fourth document, such as a 1-2 page research statement, the total will come to $360.
+Most people ask me to work on 3 documents–job letter, cv, and teaching statement–and so that will come to 3 hours of work; at $180/hour, with the 10% discount for 3+ hours, that currently comes to $486.
+If you need to add a fourth document, such as a 1-2 page research statement, the total will come to $648.
 If you have more things you want to work on, there is a 15% discount for 5+ hours paid at once.
 But I am always happy to work on just one single document as well.
 There is no minimum.

-In our job letter work we will tailor at least one letter for a job, and may well have time to tailor one more.
-Beyond that, typically, additional hours will need to be paid for.
+In our job letter work we will tailor one letter for a job.
+Additional versions for other jobs are charged at .5 hour for each.
 However, many clients find that after working with me on one or two tailored letters, they can handle future letters on their own.

 Do you refund fees?